brainupdaters/drlm-docs/docs/source/backup_opers.rst

    $ drlm bkpmgr [options]

-The :program:`drlm bkpmgr` has some requiered options:
+The :program:`drlm bkpmgr` has some required options:

 .. program:: `drlm bkpmgr`